Skip to content

 key: apikey

-Step 2: Create Kubernetes secrets for Conjur credentials
+Step 2: Create Kubernetes secrets for Secrets Manager credentials

-To connect to the Conjur server, the ESO Conjur provider needs to retrieve the apikey credentials from K8s secrets.
+To connect to the Secrets Manager server, the ESO Secrets Manager provider needs to retrieve the apikey credentials from K8s secrets.

 Note